evgeniy-polyakov/nostache/README.md

 ## Template Imports

 One is never satisfied with just a few independent template files.
 Sooner or later the need arise to import one template file inside another.
 Nostache has no problem with that, use `{@ name "file" @}` block to import a `file` and put it to a template function called `name`.
-Note that `file` can be any JS expression, but it must start with a string delimiter symbol `" '`.
+Note that `file` can be any JS expression.

 ```javascript
 // inner.htm: <p>{= this[0] =}</p>